siomarapantarotto/software-development-risk-management/README.md

 ## Relocation of developers' team members

+This risk occurs when a member of a development team is transferred to another, no longer continuing the activities he or she performed in the development of the project.

+This risk is aggravated when more than one member of the same team leaves for the same reason at the same time during the project's development phase.

+This risk can impact the work of other teams as well.

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH